 The economic crisis due to COVID-19 has deeply affected Boys & Girls Club Dorchester and the community we serve.
 BGCD has always navigated in times of tragedy and crisis to provide a safe place and will remain committed to ensuring our families have the resources they need.
-During the spring, BGCD quickly pivoted by providing daily virtual programming, family check ins, groceries, diapers, infant formula, mental health support and much more.
 BGCD refuses to be defined by the circumstances of the world and chooses to be inspired by the strength of the Dorchester community.

-In response to the needs of our families, and to increase equitable learning opportunities during these times, BGCD will expand our programming to include Learning Hubs.
-Learning Hubs will provide safe, supportive and supervised spaces for students to participate in during their virtual classes.
-Healthy meals, enrichment, gross motor, social emotional and outdoor programming will be offered as part of the program.
-The Learning Hubs require financial support, creativity, change in hours of operation, new furniture, materials for each individual child, technology, reconfiguration of space, and change in the roles of staff.
+In response to the needs of our families, and to increase equitable learning opportunities during these times, BGCD has expanded our programming to include Learning Hubs.
+Learning Hubs provide safe, supportive and supervised spaces for students to participate in during their virtual classes.
+Healthy meals, enrichment, gross motor, social-emotional and outdoor programming are offered as part of the program.
+The Learning Hubs require financial support, change in hours of operation, new furniture, materials for each individual child, reconfiguration of space, and change in the roles of staff.

 How can you help?
 A donation made today will directly link programming and resources to our kids.
 Your support will allow us to continue to provide innovative and exceptional programming.
 Your ongoing support supplies a steady stream of income so the Club can sustain the services provided to our families

 Our three clubhouses are places for Dorchester’s young people to learn, explore talents, play and make friends.

 Drop-In Membership includes a rotation of after-school activities with an open-door policy for all members, for only $5 per year.
 Programming in education, healthy lifestyles, character & leadership, and Safe Summer Streets, with an emphasis on social-emotional learning.